Kalraj Mishra: Personal life

 Mishra was born on 1 July 1941 as the fourth son in a middle-class family in Malikpur, Ghazipur.
 His father, Ramagya Mishra, was a teacher.
 He obtained his M.A. degree from Mahatma Gandhi Kashi Vidyapith, Varanasi.
 He married Satyawati Mishra on 7 May 1963, with whom he has two sons and a daughter.
+She died on 13 September 2026 at the age of 79.

 Political career

 In 1955, Mishra became a swayamsevak of RSS and in 1963 became RSS purnkalik pracharak.
 In 1977, he was vice–president of Janata Yuva Morcha (Youth organisation of Janata Party), with Subramanian Swamy as its president.
 In 1979, he was elected as President of Janata Yuva Morcha.
 He was the first elected National President of Bharatiya Janata Yuva Morcha.

 He was a three term member of Rajya Sabha in 1978, 2001 and 2006.
 He entered politics and held many party positions at state and national level.
 He was a Cabinet Minister in Government of Uttar Pradesh holding the portfolios of Public Works, Medical Education and Tourism during March 1997 – August 2000 period.

 Mishra started a campaign wherein all state highways would be made crater free.
-He played an important role in the formation of Uttarakhand.
-By his efforts and organisational capability he was able to make a good & competent organisation.
+He played a role in the formation of Uttarakhand.

 First time ever Mishra contested Vidhan Sabha election in 2012 as a BJP candidate from Lucknow East assembly constituency and won the seat for BJP.
 He initiated many developmental projects.

 In 2014 Mishra became MP from Deoria constituency & later appointed Cabinet Minister in the Modi government.
 He was the Minister of Micro, Small and Medium Enterprises from 26 May 2014 to 2 September 2017.
 On 15 July 2019 he was appointed Governor of Himachal Pradesh replacing Acharya Devvrat who was transferred to Gujarat as Governor.